MohamadRifai001/quoteFinder/README.md

 create a /data/input_pdfs folder for input pdfs. python src/app.py (to run the app.)

-make sure you put your pdf files in the input_pdfs folder, then type in the essay question or topic.
+make sure you put your pdf files in the /data/input_pdfs folder, then type in the essay question or topic.

 Should now print out the original file name, page number, and the quote that the model selected.

 TODO:

-fix bug with \n characters being included in the quotes. allow the user to input how many quotes they want, 1, 5, 10, 15... etc.
+allow the user to input how many quotes they want, 1, 5, 10, 15... etc.
+Allow users to upload files rather than having to place them in the /data/input_pdfs folder